Limketkai Center

-Anchor Stores & Services
+Anchor stores and services

 Robinsons Cagayan de Oro

-Located at the North Concourse of this mall complex, Robinsons Cagayan de Oro is the first Robinsons Mall in Cagayan de Oro which was opened in 2002.
+Located at the north concourse of this mall complex, Robinsons Cagayan de Oro is the first Robinsons Mall in Cagayan de Oro which was opened in 2002.
 It houses Robinsons Appliances, Robinsons Department Store, Robinsons Supermarket, Daiso, Handyman and anchor shops that is hosted by Robinsons Malls.

+Limketkai Gateway Towers

+Limketkai Gateway Towers is an 8-storey twin-tower office complex with commercial spaces on the first floor and a food hall on the second floor.
+Situated adjacent to the Limketkai Luxe Hotel and across from The Coffee Bean and Tea Leaf, it is connected to the mall via a skybridge.
+The first building commenced operations in 2009, while its twin was completed in 2016.
+Currently, it houses banks, Watsons, and Jollibee on the ground floor, with government and corporate offices occupying the upper floors.

 Limketkai Luxe Hotel

-Limketkai Luxe Hotel, is a tower hotel that is located inside the mall complex.
-The 18-floor structure offers 100 guest rooms.
-The hotel is currently the second tallest tower in Cagayan de Oro.
+Limketkai Luxe Hotel is a tower hotel that is located inside the mall complex.
+The 19-floor structure offers 100 guest rooms.
+The hotel was the first high-rise in the city and the tallest building until the completion of Centrio Tower in 2016.
+It is still the tallest hotel and fourth-tallest building in the city.
 The box-type tower is an iconic landmark to the city that is stand in solid gold, resembling Cagayan de Oro as the City of Golden Friendship.

-Originally, Limketkai Luxe Hotel is planned as twin-towers, named as Tower 1 and Tower 2.
-The Tower 1 that is currently existing was completed and was opened in 2013, while the Tower 2 should add for another 216 guest rooms and 36 floors.
-However, the construction for the Tower 2 is currently on hold.
+Originally, Limketkai Luxe Hotel was planned as a 21-floor twin tower and was later changed to 19 and 36 floors.
+Tower 1 that is currently existing was completed and was opened in 2013, while tower 2 should add for another 216 guest rooms and 36 floors.
+However, the construction for tower 2 is currently on hold.

+Limketkai Mall Module-2 BPO & Cyberpark

+Located in the former parking lot across Robinsons Cagayan de Oro.
+Limketkai Mall Module-2 BPO & Cyberpark Building is a 4-storey building with 2 basements and a floor area of 32,676.21 sqm. with a lot size of 16,360 sqm and a gross leasable area of 10,631.10 sqm.
+It is currently occupied by the Philippine Statistics Authority on the ground floor and a BPO named Ubiquity on the fourth floor.
+Another US BPO firm named Qualfon is said to occupy one of the floors.

 Shopwise

-A two-level hypermarket operated by Rustan's Supercenters Inc., and is one of the mall's anchor stores.
+A two-level hypermarket operated by Robinsons Retail Holdings Inc., and is one of the mall's anchor stores.

 Our Lady of Manaoag Chapel

-Since the 1990s, Masses have been celebrated at Limketkai; first near the South Concourse entrance, then at the Limketkai Atrium.
-In 2014, the Masses were moved to another location - this time to a brand-new chapel inside the mall's East Annex next to Shopwise.
+Since the 1990s, Catholic Masses have been celebrated at Limketkai; first near the south concourse entrance, then at the Limketkai Atrium.
+In 2014, the Masses were moved to another location – this time to a brand-new Roman Catholic chapel inside the mall's east annex next to Shopwise.
 The chapel is dedicated to Our Lady of the Rosary of Manaoag.

-Marks & Spencer

-Marks & Spencer is a British multinational retailer which operates under Stores Specialist Inc. (SSI) of Rustan's.
-The branch in Limketkai is their first store in the city.